Sherman5A/apple-silicon/report/report.md

 not been created yet, making 801 the first RISC processor [@ibm-risc-evo].
 IBM 801 was designed to manage large scale telephone switching.
-Therefore the design was specialised, needless instructions were removed, with fixed width instructions, load store architecture and other RISC design principles.
+Therefore the design was specialised, needless instructions were removed, with fixed width instructions, load store architecture and other RISC design principles [@801-computer].
 The switching project was cancelled in 1975 however, the 801's potential as a general-purpose, high-performance processor was promising.
 The research from the IBM 801 was further developed.
-The 801 was scalar, designed to execute one instruction every cycle, however dervied processors had three independent execution units: a branch processor, a fixed-point processor, and a floating-point processor.
+The 801 was scalar, designed to execute one instruction every cycle, however derived processors had three independent execution units: a branch, fixed-point, and floating-point processors.
 Multiple instructions could be executed per cycle, making the processor superscalar, also known as instruction-level parallelism [@system-6000-arch].
 These developments evolved into the IBM RISC System/6000, using an ISA dubbed POWER.
+Meanwhile, Apple's CPU supplier, Motorolla, was struggling to provide compeitive 68000 series processors whilst Microsoft-Intel based PCs were highly compeitive; therefore, Apple started experimenting with RISC processors in the Aquarius project [@powerpc-history].
+Noticing this, IBM offered Apple an opportunity to create a family of POWER processors to use in Apple's desktops.
+Apple proceeded to include Motorolla in the agreement due to their long relationship, and Motorolla's experience in large-scale processor manufacturing.
+The result was the Apple IBM, Motorolla allicenace, AIM.

-POWERPC POWER HUNGRY - REAFFIRMING THE STATEMENT MADE EARLIER, ITS ABOUT PROCESSOR DESIGN, NOT INSTRUCTION ARCHITECTURE
+POWERPC POWER HUNGRY - REAFFIRMING THE STATEMENT MADE EARLIER, ITS ABOUT PROCESSOR DESIGN, NOT INSTRUCTION ARCHITECTURE application demand was low so software was not made for it except for MacOS

 # Intel